New York State Idling Regulation (6 NYCRR 217-3)

 The HD Omnibus regulation primarily establishes exhaust emission standards for nitrogen oxides (NOx) and particulate matter (PM) and associated test procedures for heavy-duty engines and vehicles.
 The HD Omnibus regulation applies to manufacturers of heavy-duty engines and vehicles which use such engines.
 The HD Omnibus regulation begins in New York State with engine model year (EMY) 2026.

-As a result of the Clean Trucks Partnership agreement between the California Air Resources Board (CARB), 10 truck manufacturers, and their trade association the Truck and Engine Manufacturers Association (EMA), DEC intends to adopt CARB’s HD Omnibus regulation amendments, when completed, to expand the legacy engines provision and to largely align the HD Omnibus standards with the U.S. Environmental Protection Agency’s standards for EMY 2027 and beyond.
+As a result of the Clean Truck Partnership agreement between the California Air Resources Board (CARB), 10 truck manufacturers, and their trade association the Truck and Engine Manufacturers Association (EMA), DEC intends to adopt CARB’s HD Omnibus regulation amendments, when completed, to largely align the HD Omnibus standards with the U.S. Environmental Protection Agency’s standards for EMY 2027 and beyond.

 New York State Clean Diesel Grant Program (NYSCDGP)